|

 awards, including the Newbery) Saint-Exupery, Antoine de.
 The Little Prince (French classic celebrating the wisdom of innocence)

 Sandburg, Carl.
-Rootabaga Stories (whimsical
+Rootabaga Stories, Part One (whimsical

 tales written by America's famous poet for his

-junior high through adult) Available from Townsend Press.
+adult).
 Heiligman, Deborah.
 The New York Public Library Kid's Guide to Research (selecting a topic,

 evaluating sources, finding information in all kinds of media, sending